YanikKumar93/IP-Project-/Source_Code .md

-import matplotlib.pyplot as plt import pandas as pd import numpy as np print("Welcome to The Survey analysis of the topic"
+import matplotlib.pyplot as plt import pandas as pd import numpy as np print("Welcome to The Survey Analysis on the topic"
-      "Job placement in various colleges around the world ") print ("The given report consists of the following dataset:"
+      "Job placement in Various Colleges Around the World ") print ("The given report consists of the following dataset:"
        "1.
 Around 200 Universities"
        "2.
 UG and PG placement of all the Universities"